 • 10 social media statuses complaining about the cold and/or using the term “hunker down”

-• 3 selfies of you showing off your winter clothing
+• 3 selfies of you showing off the winter clothing you just bought off Amazon with expedited shipping

 • 1 Beard Hat or Beardski